sabel83/metaparse_tutorial/README.md

 You can find the solutions of the exercises in the `solution` directory of the source code you have downloaded.

+## Acknowledgement

+I would like to thank Eric Niebler for reviewing this tutorial and giving valuable feedback.

 ## License